msabramo/kallithea/docs/api/api.rst

 create_repo
 -----------

-Creates a repository.
+Create a repository.
 If repository name contains "/", all needed repository groups will be created.
-For example "foo/bar/baz" will create groups "foo", "bar" (with "foo" as parent), and create "baz" repository with "bar" as group.
-This command can be executed only using api_key belonging to user with admin rights or regular user that have create repository permission.
-Regular users cannot specify owner parameter
+For example "foo/bar/baz" will create repository groups "foo", "bar" (with "foo" as parent), and create "baz" repository with "bar" as group.
+This command can only be executed using the api_key of a user with admin rights, or that of a regular user with create repository permission.
+Regular users cannot specify owner parameter.

 INPUT::